Corvusoft/restq/documentation/API.md

 Replaces the default subscription limit (25) given to a freshly created queue; see also [get_default_queue_subscription_limit](#get_default_queue_subscription_limit).

 Internally this value is compared with the number of consumers currently subscribed to a queue, if breached clients see a 503 (Service Unavailable) error response.
-The default value can be overriden on an individual queue basis using the [network API](NETWORK-API.md).
+The default value can be overridden on an individual queue-by-queue basis using the [network API](NETWORK-API.md).

 ##### Parameters